-Our 'Supporting pupils with medical conditions' policy can accessed via the school office.
+Our 'Supporting Pupils with Medical Conditions' policy can be accessed via the school office.

-SEN Information Report and Local Offer
+SEND Information Report and Local Offer

-This policy, along with our annual SEN Information Report (a summary of how this policy has been implemented over the previous year), forms our 'local offer' of support for pupils with SEN and disabilities at The Prince of Wales School.
+This policy, along with our annual SEND Information Report (a summary of how this policy has been implemented over the previous year), forms our 'local offer' of support for pupils with SEN and disabilities at The Prince of Wales School.
 You can find all this information on our school website.

-Information about our school can also be found on our record on the Family Information Directory, part of Dorset County Council's website.
+Information about our school can also be found on our record on the Family Information Directory, part of Dorset Council's website.